Metastable Epiallele: Role of Epigenetic Variability for the Development of Metabolic and Endocrine Diseases

 Research Objectives

-Within this application, I aim to elucidate and characterize how epigenetic modifications such as metastable epialleles modulate human susceptibility and predisposition to metabolic and endocrine diseases, as well as analyze the impact of environmental factors.
+Within this application, I want to elucidate and characterize how epigenetic modifications, such as metastable epialleles, modulate human susceptibility and predisposition to metabolic and endocrine diseases and analyze the impact of environmental factors.

 Proposed Methodology